artyoomi/meta-bananapi-f3/README.md

 It might also be a good idea to take a look at the [System Requirements](https://docs.yoctoproject.org/5.0.4/ref-manual/system-requirements.html#system-requirements).

 ## Prerequisites ##

+Prepare the build by creating a project directory and fetch Poky from the Yocto project.
+The scarthgap release of Poky is used,

 ```shell
 mkdir bpi-f3-yocto